-It is up to the orthodontist to determine the right time for wisdom tooth extraction.
-In general, orthodontists believe that if you want to do orthodontics, the best time to decide whether to extract wisdom teeth or not should be postponed to the end of the orthodontic treatment period because some other teeth may need to be extracted during orthodontic treatment.
+At the end of the day, it is up to the orthodontist to determine the right time for wisdom tooth extraction.
+Regarding wisdom teeth, in general orthodontists believe that if you want to do orthodontics, extracting wisdom teeth should be postponed to the end of the orthodontic treatment period.
+This is due as other teeth may need to be extracted during orthodontic treatment.

 As a result, enough space will be provided for the wisdom teeth in the jaw and there will be no need to extract wisdom teeth anymore.
 Therefore, extracting wisdom teeth at the beginning of the orthodontic period may be irreparable.